The Web-Based Form above may seem like the easiest way to send us your legal data, but downloading

 deciding to go with a full-service agency, this will make you a better, more informed consumer of its services.
 The book's

-advocacy of self-advertising won't be much help to Georgians --- such advertising is a crime in Georgia --- but even so, the
+advocacy of self-advertising won't be much help to Georgians --- such advertising can easily be a crime in Georgia --- but

 Adjustments page (though most of its advice need not be inconsistent with those issues).
 But keep that in mind.